lukasztyminski/task-for-company-3e/README.md

-# Tusk for company 3e software house based on Boostrap + Webpack Boilerplate
+# Task for company 3e software house based on Boostrap + Webpack Boilerplate

 > Read and follow all of below instructions